Updated at 6:49 p.m. ET on July 7

-It began even before Comey's inaccurate testimony last week at a Senate Judiciary Committee hearing or his late October 2016 announcement that Hillary Clinton partly blames for her 2016 electoral loss to Trump.
+It began even before the announcement Comey made in late October 2016 that Hillary Clinton partly blames him for her 2016 electoral loss to Trump.

 Oct.
 1, 2015: Comey tells reporters that FBI investigators looking into possible compromise of information on Clinton's private email server would be fiercely independent, because they "don't give a rip about politics."